Peakboard/peakboard-templates.github.io/_templates/Shopfloor-Status-Overview-Safety-Quality-Metrics/en.md

 ---
 layout: article
-title: Shopfloor Status Overview with Safety and Quality Metrics
+title: Shopfloor Status Overview including Safety and Quality Metrics
 description:
-  - This template shows the overall status of a production line from a bird's eye view, and at the same time information about the current order status can be recognized.
-Even the biggest current problems and tasks can be viewed.
-In addition, there is further useful information about the achieved quality level of the current month and key figures about safety within a safety cross.
-The combination of all this information provides a simple overview of the most important information on the shop floor.
+  - This template gives an overview of the status of a production line from a bird's eye view.
+Additionally, information about the current order status, as well as occurring problems and open tasks can be seen.
+Furthermore, key figures regarding safety and useful information about the achieved level of quality are displayed in the shape of a cross and a Q. The combination of different types of relevant information on this template, offers an effective overview of the shop floor.
 lang: en
-weight: 2000
+weight: 2500
 isDraft: true
 ref: Shopfloor-Status-Overview-Safety-Quality-Metrics
 category: